dujanhung/trc/doc.md

 > [!NOTE]
 > every Unicode characters could be used for RECL alphabet, and therefore satify that:
 > - it doesn't conflict with input files.
+> - it's typable and copiable on many flatforms.

 ## example